 - Corcoran, T. (Ed.).
 (2014).
 Psychology in Education: Critical Theory-Practice.
 Rotterdam: Sense Publishers

 - James, A. et al. (2005).
 Constructing Childhood: Theory, policy, and social practice.
 Palgrave-Macmillan

 - Stables, A. (2008).
 Childhood and the Philosophy of Education: an anti-Aristotelian perspective.
 London: Continuum

-If you have any queries, please contact our Undergraduate Administrator on 01225 386653 or firstname.lastname@example.org
+If you have any queries please contact Alison Mayes, our Undergraduate Administrator, on 01225 386653 or email firstname.lastname@example.org

 We wish you a safe journey to Bath and we look forward to seeing you in September.

 Director of Studies for the BA (Hons) Education with Psychology